-The gallery has already seen 750,000 visitors through its doors open and has been a catalyst for further creative activity in the town.
+The gallery has already seen well over a million visitors through its doors open and has been a catalyst for further creative activity in the town.

 The gallery celebrates the town's association with JMW Turner, one of Britain's best loved artists, and presents the best of contemporary art practice.

 Close to the gallery, the Old Town in Margate has transformed in recent years with business occupation rates rising significantly.
 It now boasts a unique collection of niche boutiques, galleries and places to eat and drink.

 The Margate Harbour Arm also boasts galleries and a cafe, bar and restaurant

 The former Margate Renewal Partnership helped to promote and facilitate these improvements, which included around £2m of investment from the public sector.
 This levered a further £2m of investment from the private sector to deliver arts space, galleries and enhancements to the public realm.

 Dreamland lies at the heart of Margate and for almost a century was one of the UK’s best-loved amusement parks.
 The Dreamland Margate project emerged after several years of pioneering work by The Dreamland Trust to save Dreamland’s amusement park, its Grade II*-listed roller coaster, Grade II-listed menagerie cages and Grade II*- listed cinema building, and to celebrate this important part of Margate’s heritage.